ezerfernandes/util/README.md

 does _not_ detach the terminal, so the subcommand is free to redirect its output to `/dev/tty` if it likes

+`sleep-until TIME command args...`  sleeps until the specified time and then runs the command.
+The time can look like HH:MM or just an hour number.
+It is interpreted in 24-hour time.

 `sort-natural` sorts its input lines like `sort`, but arranges to sort the numeric parts of the lines numerically.
 For example,